chechuironman/kabanero-python-stack/README.md

 foo@bar:~$ appsody stack add-to-repo chechu-repo --release-url https://github.com/chechuironman/kabanero-stacks/releases/latest/download
 ```

-In my stack hub you can see instructions on how to expose the files to your OpenShift instance:
+In my Kabanero stack hub you can see instructions on how to expose the files to your OpenShift instance:

 [https://github.com/chechuironman/kabanero-stacks](https://github.com/chechuironman/kabanero-stacks)